Hassancouli/Hassancouli/README.md

 - 👋 Hi, I’m @Hassancouli
 - 👀 I’m interested in Software engineering and Artificial Intelligence
-- 🌱 I’m currently learning Database Systems, Information security, Software Engineering and Web Programming
+- 🌱 I’m currently at an Internship at Ansut-civ
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me hsfcoulibaly@gmail.com
+- 📫 How to reach me hsfcoulibaly@gmail.com / hassancoulprofessional@gmail.com

 <!---
 Hassancouli/Hassancouli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.